 3. Blocklists

 Blocklists are fairly self-explanatory but a hugely important feature in your security set-up.
 With a VMS, you can add people to a blocklist to ensure they can’t enter any of your locations.
-The right parties will then be notified, including security personnel and people marked as hosts in your VMS.
+The right parties will then be notified, including security personnel and designated hosts.

 4. Badge printing

-Badges help with onsite security because it enables your security staff to identify and confirm that visitors are welcome.
-You can also customize your badges for different visitor types.
-For example, you might want blue badges for contractors and white badges for auditors so you can spot the difference.
+Badges help with onsite security because they enable your staff to quickly identify and confirm that visitors are authorized to be there.
+You can also customize your badges for different visitor types—for example, different colors for contractors, vendors, or auditors.

 5. Access control

-Your visitor management system can integrate with your access control system for upleveled security.
-Types of access controls are QR codes, facial recognition, and touch ID to allow visitors access to different areas onsite.
-For manufacturing facilities, access control is an important feature to keep the right people in and out of your facilities.
+Your visitor management system can integrate with your access control system for elevated security.
+Types of access controls include QR codes, facial recognition, and touch ID to allow visitors access to different areas onsite.
+This is especially important in manufacturing environments where access must be tightly controlled.

 6. ID scanning

 Your VMS is an extension of your security staff.
 You can scan IDs ahead of time or when each visitor arrives.
-Your VMS will integrate with your existing blocklist to ensure each visitor is allowed onsite.
-You can also choose to set up other integrations such as background check software.
-Once each ID is scanned and verified, your VMS will store this data so you don’t need to check anything twice.
+Your system can then cross-check against blocklists or other criteria to ensure each visitor is allowed onsite.
+Once verified, this data is securely stored for future reference and audits.

 7. NDA and document signing